<em>Feijoa sellowiana</em>, Brazilian guava: planting, growing and harvesting its fruit

 • Exposure full sun

-• Soil type ordinary, light, well-draining, fertile
+• Soil type ordinary, light, well-drained, fertile

 • Hardiness -10 °C

-Acca sellowiana: Botanical illustration
+Acca sellowiana : Botanical illustration

 Main varieties of Feijoa